-Factor Demonstration Criteria Criteria Met Rationale Meets ExxonMobil Operations Integrity Management System (OIMS) Objectives.
-Proposed control measures meet: OIMS System 6-5 objective to identify and assess environmental aspects; significant aspects are addressed and controlled consistent with policy and regulatory requirements; and OIMS System 8-1 objective to clearly define and communicate OI requirements to contractors.
-OIMS System 10-2 objective to ensure effective response to emergencies and business disruptions that threaten the safety, security and health of the public, contractors and employees, the environment, asset integrity, and critical business operations.
+Factor Demonstration Criteria Criteria Met Rationale OIMS System 10: Emergency Preparedness and Response expectations ensures effective response to emergencies and business disruptions that threaten the safety, security and health of the public, contractors and employees, the environment, asset integrity, and critical business operations.
 External Context Stakeholder concerns have been considered / addressed through the consultation process. ~ No specific stakeholder concerns have been raised.

-Table 5-2 ALARP D ble 5-2 ALARP Demonstration of Environmental Impacts from Surveillance and Monitoring ALARP Decision Decision Cor Decision Context A. Context and Justification The potential environmental aspects associated with mobilising a Surveillance and Monitoring response have been evaluated and no new impacts have been identified.
-Surveillance and monitoring response activities are standard practices that are routinely used in the Australian and International Offshore Petroleum Industry as well as many other industries.
-Impacts asso implemented ciated with surveillar by the industry. ice and monitoring are well understood and well Good Practice control(s) have been identified to ensure environmental impacts associated with mobilising this response are reduced to ALARP, these controls will be implemented in a response scenario and have been included in the OPEP.
-Esso believe s ALARP Decision Co ontext A should apply.
+Table 5.0 ALARR Demonstration of Environmental Impacts from Sumveillance and Manitaring Table 5-2 ALARP Demonstration of Environmental Impacts from Surveillance and Monitoring

+ALARP Decision Decision Cor itext A. Context and Justification The potential environmental aspects associated with mobilising a Surveillance and Monitoring response have been evaluated and no new impacts have been identified. routinely use onse activities are standard practices that are nd International Offshore Petroleum Industry as ciated with surveillan emented by the indus ce and monitoring are relatively well understood stry.
+Good Practice control(s) have been identified to ensure environmental impacts associated with mobilising this response are reduced to ALARP, these controls will be implemented in a response scenario and have been included in the OPEP.
+Esso believes ALARP Decision Context A should apply.
 Good Practice Adopted Control Rationale Vessel compliant with MARPOL Annex I, IV, V and VI as appropriate to vessel class. ~ Vessel Requirements The vast majority of commercial ships are built to and surveyed for compliance with the standards (i.e. Rules) laid down by classification societies.
 The role of vessel classification and classification societies has been recognised by the International Maritime Organisation (IMO) across many critical areas including the International Convention for the Safety of Life at Sea, (SOLAS), the 1988 Protocol to the International Convention on Load Lines and the International Convention for the Prevention of Pollution from Ships (MARPOL).

-Table 5-3 Engineering Risk Assessment
+Table 5-3 Engineer ing Risk Assessment

-Additional, Alternative, Benefit Cost / Feasibility Adopted Improved Controls
+Additional, Alternative, Improved Controls Benefit Cost / Feasibility Adopted

 None Identified.